 In mediation, each party has the opportunity to voice their concerns about pending issues.
 However, mediation is not a substitute for independent legal advice.
 The role of the attorney is to help their client understand the law, make agreements, provide legal advice, and complete the divorce process.
 The mediator does not represent either party and does not provide the parties with legal advice.

-A new law took effect in Maryland on October 1, 2018, which eliminates the need for the parties to live separate and apart for 1 year prior to filing for divorce, if:
+New laws have taken effect over the last couple of years eliminating the need for the parties to live separate and apart for 1 year prior to filing for divorce, if:

-This new law creates an incentive for parties to work things out.
-Although the new law changes the timing of a divorce, it does not change the need for parties to make informed decisions.
-Mediation is an effective way for parties to make informed decisions as to their finances and their property division.
-Once an agreement is reached, the parties whose matter falls under the new law will be able to promptly file for an absolute divorce.
+These new laws apply whether parties have minor children or do not, and regardless of whether the parties continue to reside within the same household.
+The law now creates an incentive for parties to work things out.
+Although the new laws can change the timing of a divorce, they do not change the need for parties to make informed decisions.
+Mediation is an effective way for parties to make informed decisions as to their children, their finances, and their property.
+Once an agreement is reached and fully executed, the parties may be able to promptly file for an absolute divorce.